California Testing & Assessments FAQs

 If classwork is assessed with a grade, how are the grades determined?

-The 10 independent California Virtual Academies use specific grading criteria for each course.
+The California Virtual Academies use specific grading criteria for each course.

-Students in Elementary School, TK through 5th grade are assigned grade marks each semester based upon the board approved grading rubric.
+Students in Elementary School, TK through 5th grade are assigned grade marks each semester based upon the board-approved grading rubric.
 Course grading takes into consideration the mastery-based K12 curriculum that CAVA uses for the elementary grades, as well as individualized assignments and activities given by the teacher.
-Students will be evaluated based on whether assigned lessons mastered/completed exceed expectations, meet expectations, or fall below expectations based on lessons and activities assigned on the student’s quarterly Individualized Learning Plan (ILP).
+Students will be evaluated based on whether assigned lessons marked as mastered/completed exceed expectations, meet expectations, or fall below expectations based on lessons and activities assigned on the student’s quarterly Individualized Learning Plan (ILP).
 For a lesson to be considered mastered, students must complete all materials contained within the lesson with an accuracy of 80% or higher.